Ohio Paycheck Calculator

 Registering a Business in Ohio

-Choosing the right business entity is the first step in establishing a business in Ohio.
-There are several options available, including an LLC (Limited Liability Company), partnership, corporation, LLP (Limited Liability Partnership), or sole proprietorship.
+Your first decision is the business structure.
+Ohio supports several types, including an LLC (Limited Liability Company), partnership, corporation, LLP (Limited Liability Partnership), and sole proprietorship.

-2. Create a bank account to get an EIN (Employer Identification Number)
+- Open a business bank account and apply for an EIN (Employer Identification Number) from the IRS.

-4. Every new or rehired employee must be reported to the Ohio New Hire Reporting Center
+- Report every new or rehired worker to the Ohio New Hire Reporting Center.

 Ohio Tax Overview